shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 9 Security Groups Overview

+<details> <summary>Run commands to create/configure the resource via CLI</summary>

+> Make sure you have all these Security Groups in place along with the rules mentioned

 A total of **5 Security Groups** were created to manage access between different components of the application.

 | **Security Group**                 | **Purpose**                                | **Inbound Rules**                                                                                                                                                                                                     |